lcrawlab/ashapesampler/README.md

 ## R Package Installation

-To install the package, we will use the remotes package and run the command:
+To install the package, we recommend using the remotes package by running the command:

 	remotes::install_github('lcrawlab/ashapesampler')

-To load the package, use the command
+To then load the package in R, use the command

 	library(ashapesampler)